MileHacker Logo

 • A small physical phrasebook serves as a helpful backup.
 Learning basic phrases for local interactions.
 Consider Rosetta Stone for language learning.

-• Less English at local markets or small dining places.
+• Less English in local markets or casual eateries.

 Important Phrases